bringauto/package-to-image-placer/tests/README.md

 pip install -r requirements.txt
 ```

+Before running the tests, ensure that the application can be built successfully.
+Follow the build instructions provided in the main documentation.

 ---
 **⚠️ WARNING**
 To ensure the tests run correctly, please take note of the following requirements: